-Drain the soaked chickpeas and grind them to a coarse paste (it is purely a matter of taste whether you like coarsely grained chick peas or want to turn them into a fine paste)
+Drain the soaked chickpeas and grind them to a paste, not too fine (it is purely a matter of taste whether you like somewhat coarsely ground chick peas or want to turn them into a fine paste)

 In a heavy bottom cooking pan or wok (kadahi), heat the ghee and add the chick pea paste.